iurisaints/pythonClass/README.md

 # pythonClass
-Portuguese content for 1° year from IFRS (TMSI) High School and ADS Python POO Class in Sertão.
+Portuguese content for IFRS (TMSI and ADS) Python (Linear and POO) Class in Sertão - RS.
 Ignore "testes_em_aula.ipynb", only tests on class.